-Key audit matter

-Note 14 of the financial report discloses the individual intangible assets and the assumptions used by the Group in testing these assets for impairment.

-As required by the Australian Accounting Standards, the Group performs an annual impairment test for each Cash Generating Unit ('CGU') to which goodwill and other intangible assets have been allocated, to determine whether the recoverable amount is below the carrying amount as at 30 June 2021.

-This was determined to be a key audit matter as management's assessment of the recoverability of the intangible asset is supported by a value in use cash flow forecast which requires estimates and judgements about future performance.
+Key audit matter How the matter was addressed in our audit Note 14 of the financial report discloses the individual intangible assets and the assumptions Our procedures included, but were not limited to the following: used by the Group in testing these assets for impairment. • Evaluating the appropriateness of the Group's categorisation of CGUs and the allocation of goodwill and As required by the Australian Accounting assets to the carrying value of CGUs based on our Standards, the Group performs an annual understanding of the Group's business; impairment test for each Cash Generating Unit ('CGU') to which goodwill and other intangible assets have been allocated, to determine • Challenging key inputs used in management's impairment assessment including the following: whether the recoverable amount is below the In conjunction with our valuation specialists, carrying amount as at 30 June 2021. comparing the discount rate utilised by management This was determined to be a key audit matter as to an independently calculated discount rate; management's assessment of the recoverability Comparing growth rates with historical data and of the intangible asset is supported by a value in economic and industry growth forecasts; use cash flow forecast which requires estimates and judgements about future performance.
+Assessing the Group's forecast cash flows is consistent with our knowledge of the business, board approved budget, incorporating any potential impact of the external information where possible;